Yi Geon: Post-war and later life

-After World War II, he was not allowed to go back to Korea.
-After he lost royal status by order of the SCAP in October 1947, he became a commoner and was naturalized as a Japanese citizen in 1950.
-Then he changed his name to Kenichi Momoyama.
+After the war, Yi Geon remained in Japan.
+He lost his status as a member of the princely house in 1947 and began using the name Ken'ichi Momoyama.
+He lost Japanese nationality in 1952 following the coming into force of the Treaty of San Francisco and acquired Japanese nationality again by naturalisation in 1955.
 This also led to his wife and children to changing their names.
 His wife Seiko changed hers to Yoshiko and his children changed theirs to Tadahisa, Kinya, and Akiko.

-In a blood test, Momoyama discovered that he was not the biological father of his eldest son, Yi Chung, to which he believed that Yoshiko committed adultery back in 1932 when he was out working under the Japanese army.
-During the war, the couple had a disagreement over Seiko's employment at a Ginza club.

-Yi Geon suspected that her choice of employment would be trouble as Matsudaira worked at a Ginza club and was prone to be “too social” with the clients there.
-He eventually divorced Yoshiko in May 1951 and only claimed the custody of his second son, Yi Gi and daughter, Yi Ok-ja.

 During his divorce process, Momoyama met Yoshiko Maeda (前田美子, Maeda Yoshiko)and married her in 1952 where they had a son, Momoyama Koya, that same year.
 His second wife later adopted his daughter and son, but his son was soon adopted again to become the adoptive son of Maeda’s father, Maeda Fujiyoshi (前田藤吉), to continue the Maeda clan.

 Yi Geon and his family lived in a rented municipal house in Yono City, Saitama Prefecture.
 Before the war, he was famous as a sports car enthusiast and owned many vehicles, including the British sports car Alvis speed 20 and the American Pierce-Arrow large limousine.
 This led him to serve as president of the Classic Car Club of Japan (CCJC) from the 1970s until his death.

 Years later, his second son Momoyama Koya (桃山孝哉) served as vice principal of Kaisei Gakuin School.

 In December 21, 1990, he died in Japan.
 A funeral was held under the supervision of the Japanese imperial family and acquaintances.
 An old military classmate and Japanese imperial family member Prince Mikasa came all the way to Urawa City to attend the funeral.

 After the death of Yi Gu, Yi Geon’s half-nephew, in 2005, who was the Crown Prince of Changdeok Palace, the King Yeongchin royal line was cut off, and the question of who would succeed him arose.
 According to the law of primogeniture succession, the heir of Yi Geon, the eldest son of King Uichin, King Yeongchin's older brother, is the heir through the natural lineage.
 However, in the case of Yi Geon, he was naturalized as a Japanese citizen and was now of mixed blood with Japan, so there could be problems with legitimacy.